-3.3.
-Exploration
+3.3 Exploration

-To increase the effectiveness of visualizations, users need to be capable to dynamically navigate and explore the visual representation of the semantic data.
+To increase the effectiveness of visualizations, users need to be capable to dynamically explore the visual representation of the semantic data.
 The dynamic exploration of semantic data will result in faster and easier comprehension of the targeted content.
 Techniques for exploration of semantics encoded in text, images and videos include:

-- X1: Zooming.
+- X_1 : Zooming.
 In a zoomable UI, users can change the scale of the viewed area in order to see more detail or less.
-The zooming elements and techniques vary on different applications.
 Zooming in a semantic entity can reveal further details such as property value or entity type.
 Zooming out can be employed to reveal the relations between semantic entities in a text, image or video.
 Supporting rich dynamics by configuring different visual representations for semantic objects at different sizes is a requirement for a zoomable UI.
-The iMapping approach[5] which is implemented in the semantic desktop is an example of the zooming technique. - X_2 : Faceting.
+The iMapping approach[6] which is implemented in the semantic desktop is an example of the zooming technique. - X_2 : Faceting.
 Faceted browsing is a technique for accessing information organized according to a faceted classification system, allowing users to explore a collection of information by applying multiple filters (cf. Figure 3 no. 11).
 Defining facets for each component of the predefined semantic models enable users to browse the underlying knowledge space by iteratively narrowing the scope of their quest in a predetermined order.
-One of the main problems with faceted browsers is the increased number of choices presented to the user at each step of the exploration [4]. - X_3 : On-demand highlighting.
-Unlike the highlighting approach discussed in the visualization methods, on-demand highlighting is used to navigate the semantic entities encoded in text in a dynamic manner.
-One technique to realize ondemand highlighting is Bar layout.
+One of the main problems with faceted browsers is the increased number of choices presented to the user at each step of the exploration [5]. - X_3 : Bar layouts.
 In the bar layout, each semantic entity within the text is indicated by a vertical bar in the left or right margin (cf. Figure 3 no. 5).
 The colour of the bar reflects the type of the entity.
 The bars are ordered by length and order in the text.
 Nested bars can be used to show the hierarchies of entities.
-Semantic entities in the text are highlighted by a mouseover the corresponding bar.
-This approach is employed in Loomp [21].
+Semantic entities in the text are highlighted by a mouse-over the corresponding bar.
+This approach is employed in Loomp [17].

-- X_4 : Expanding & Drilling down.
+• X_4 : Expandable callouts.
 Expandable callouts are interactive and dynamic callouts which enable users to explore the semantic data associated to a predefined semantic entity (cf. Figure 3 no. 8).
-Drilling down in a callout enables users to move from summary information to detailed data by focusing in on entities.
-This technique is employed in OntosFeeder [16].
+This technique is employed in OntosFeeder [11].

-3.4.
-Authoring
+3.4 Authoring

 Semantic authoring aims to add more meaning to digitally published documents.
 If users do not only publish the content, but at the same time describe what it is they are publishing, then they have to adopt a structured approach to authoring.
-A semantic authoring UI is a human accessible interface with capabilities for writing and modifying semantically enriched documents.
+A semantic authoring UI is a human accessible interface with capabilities for writing and modifying semantic documents.
 The following techniques can be used for authoring of semantics encoded in text, images and videos: